Alberto1Artoni/Alberto1Artoni.github.io/projects/Ising.md

 For T=10 the results are qualitatevly the same.

-[1]  ̈Jorg, Valleriani and Reinhard, Sequences of phase transitions in ising models on correlated networks.
+[1] Jorg, Valleriani and Reinhard, Sequences of phase transitions in ising models on correlated networks.

 <p> <span style="color:grey"> Images shown are GIFs - with no loop.